 Portcullis House integrates a number of buildings of the Parliamentary estate at one centralised location, and has been conceived in the tradition of historic Thames-side palaces facing the river.
 Accommodation for 210 MPs is housed around a central courtyard in a six-storey rectangular block.
 The courtyard features shade trees and tranquil pools, and is surrounded by cafes and a library.
 It is covered by a frameless glass skin supported by an oak and stainless steel diagrid, and has become a meeting place and focus for Parliamentary life.

-The first floor gallery overlooking the courtyard gives access to a range of Select Committee Rooms.
-Above, there are five floors of MP's offices with views out either side over the courtyard roof or to the surrounding streets and river embankment.
+A gallery at the first floor provides access to a range of Select Committee Rooms.
+Above this are five floors of MP's offices that feature views over the courtyard roof, or to the surrounding historic neighbourhood and river embankment.

-The building structure had to be co-ordinated with the Westminster Underground Station below.
-The inner walls around the courtyard are supported on only six columns, tied by a transfer structure of concrete arches.
-Gullwing precast concrete floor units span onto the perimeter walls of sandstone piers.
+The building's structure is carefully coordinated with Westminster Underground Station below.
+The inner walls around the courtyard are supported by six massive columns, tied by a transfer structure of concrete arches.
+Gullwing precast concrete floor units span onto perimeter walls composed of sandstone piers.
 Welded box girders, doubling as air ducts, form spider-like roof frames on top of the piers.
-The chimneys are the terminals of a sophisticated, energy efficient, ventilation system.
+The chimneys are the terminals of a sophisticated, energy-efficient ventilation system.

 The building received a BREEAM 'Excellent' rating, the highest available at the time of its completion.